Ketz7/neetcode_grinders/README.md

 # neetcode_grinders
-repo to work on Leetcode probelms
+Repo to work on Leetcode probelms with others.

+# Please Read

+Only make branches that you will work on and push to.
+Do not make pull requests to the main branch.